nipy/heudiconv/paper.md

  - name: Ellyn Butler  # 0 commits, issues: opened 4 participated in 2
    orcid: 0000-0001-6316-6444
    affiliation:  Department of Psychology, Northwestern University, Evanston, IL, USA
-# - name: Will Asciutto  # 0 commits, issues: opened 5 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: toddt  # 0 commits, issues: opened 5 participated in 0
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are